unraid/docs/docs/legacy/FAQ/Console.md

 To cleanly stop the array from the linux command line prior to a reboot requires the use of several commands in turn.
-They will stop SAMBA, unmount the disks, and then stop the unRAID server.
+They will stop SAMBA, unmount the disks, and then stop the Unraid server.
 These commands can be performed on the linux command line as follows:

 `/root/samba stop`